-Edson, Alberta, October 22nd, 2019 – Edson Town Council held their annual budget workshop on October 19th, 2019.
+Edson, Alberta, October 19th, 2020 – Edson Town Council held their annual budget workshop on October 17th, 2020.
 Administration presented Council with departmental operational budget requests, a capital budget plan, reserve fund updates, and a number of optional items for review.
-Council is considering a plan with the equivalent of a 5% tax increase from the ORIGINAL 2020 budget.
+Council is considering a plan with an approximate 2.5% tax increase from the ORIGINAL 2020 budget.
 In 2020 an emergency budget was put in place due to the COVID-19 pandemic to reduce taxes for 2020 and set aside a fund to help in recovery.
 Some of that recovery money will be used to reduce the overall tax impact in 2021 so the increases required to get back to normal service levels don't come all at once.

-Several capital projects were discussed for the 2020 budget including:
+Several capital projects were discussed for the 2021 budget including:

-- $1,200,000 towards starting a road re-capping project.
+$1,200,000 towards starting a road re-capping project.

-- $200,000 for General Vision Park Upgrades
+$200,000 towards Vision Park Upgrades

 This is a proposal only and both Administration and Council will continue to work on possible adjustments and recommendations prior to the finalization of the budget in December.

 Residents will have a chance to have a say in the budget process through the budget engagement tool being launched at the end of the month.
 This will be available at www.edson.ca/budget.

 The engagement tool will take residents through the budget, provide information, and allow taxpayers to indicate their preferred allocation of tax dollars.
 There is also opportunity to provide general feedback for each department.
 That information will then be compiled and presented to Council prior to final budget approval.

 For the 2022 Budget this tool is anticipated to be launched earlier in the year to receive feedback prior to the budget workshop.